Skip to content

 Contact us in the first instance.
 We may need you or your tenant to provide evidence as to why you think this is necessary.

-What can we tell a landlord about a tenant's claim?
+What we can tell you about a tenant's claim

 What we can tell you depends on who the benefit is being paid to.